mikeyolang/Task-Management-Website-Using-Firebase/README.md

 11. View the changes in the Firebase Firestore database
 12. Enjoy the task management website!

+## Note
+The `new.sh` file is a shell script that contains the commands a new Firebase project, enables Firestore, and adds the Firebase configuration to the `app.js` file.
+The script requires the Firebase CLI to be installed on the system.
+The script can be run using the following command:

 ## Hosting to firebase
 1. Install Firebase CLI using the following command: